-Why Diversity Matters
+Why Diversity is Valuable

-Largely speaking, diversity is the word we use to describe a mixture of people and ideas, and the traditions, belief systems and cultures that come with them.
+Largely speaking, diversity is the word we use to describe a mixture of individuals and ideas, and the traditions, belief cultures and systems that come with them.

 Ethnic Diversity Here is Very High

 This very diverse school may be a great place for young students to get to know other students with different cultures and backgrounds.

 Sitting at #111, Agnes Scott College is ranked quite high in ethnic diversity nationally.

 The chart below will display the diversity of undergraduate students at Agnes Scott when it is available.

 Agnes Scott boasts excellent ethnic diversity.